Want to know how to become a successful finance partner?

 Why should you care about becoming an effective finance partner?

-If you want to make a real impact and solidify your place within a business, you’ve got to be more than just a ‘number cruncher.’
+If you want to make real time impact and solidify your place within a business, you’ve got to be more than just a ‘number cruncher.’

-Moving into a business partnership is a topic that gets a lot of airtime on places like LinkedIn.
-People talk about it a lot and it’s become somewhat of a ‘buzz’ term in the industry.
+Moving into a business partnering role is a topic that gets a lot of airtime on places like LinkedIn.
+Finance professionals talk about it a lot and it’s become somewhat of a ‘buzz’ term in the industry.

 Yet, many of the people talking about finance business partnerships don’t always get to the crux of it.
 There's always repetition on what people should be doing, but very little on the why.